NorthStarUAS/insgnss_tools/PyWrap/INS-GPS/README.md

 where the GPS observations are simply repeated until the new measurement is available.
 In this way all arrays are of the same length.

-If `FLAG_FOCE_INIT` is used, then additionally the on-board computed navigation solution is required:
+If `FLAG_FORCE_INIT` is used, then additionally the on-board computed navigation solution is required:

 Parameter | Units | note